clarboncy/WindowsPathFix/README.md

+Could not find this anywhere online after goofing up my PATH variables so here is the fix for those of you with the issue :)

 # Windows PATH Repair Tool (2025 Edition)

 A comprehensive repair tool for Windows PATH environment variables that automatically finds and fixes issues with your system and user PATH.